richard-timpson/CS-3505/Resources/README.txt

 	Peter:
 		- List of spreadsheets window on successful login
 		- Learn more about ListBox.
 Is that the way to go when it comes to listing spreadsheets?
+		- Initial Connection?
+Send It has the initial connection before username/password.
+Will we need to make another connect method that only connects to the address?
+		- Passing in an invalid address can take a second before it throws an exception.
+Should we disable/reenable everything when the client hits the connect button?
 	Zach:
 		- Push Administrator GUI as its own solution
 	Tyler: